 The main sights to visit here are:

-dating back to the 1st century BC and excavated during the 1950s.
+Dating back to the 1st century BC and excavated during the 1950s.

-is built in the Romanesque style with a rectangular bell tower to one side.
+Built in the Romanesque style with a rectangular bell tower to one side.

-, constructed in the early 13th century.
+Constructed in the early 13th century.

 Surrounded by beautiful Tuscan rolling hills this is an ancient town which is mentioned in documents dating back to the year 891.